ewal31/mysite/posts/2023-06-02-implementing-kernel-density-estimation.markdown

 \end{aligned}
 $$

+We can now implement this approximation in Julia, equating $\sigma^2$ with an unbiased estimate of the variance of our samples[^unbiasedstandarddeviation].

-> The unbiased standard deviation can be calculated as follows
+[^unbiasedstandarddeviation]: The unbiased standard deviation can be calculated as follows
-> $$
+$$
 \begin{aligned}
 \bar{x} &= \frac{\sum_i^n x_i}{n} \\
 s &= \sqrt{\frac{\sum_i^n (x_i - \bar{x})^2}{n - 1}}
 \end{aligned}
 $$

-We can now implement this approximation in Julia, equating $\sigma^2$ with an unbiased estimate of the variance of our samples.

 ```julia
 function h_est_gaussian(samples)